Eric Anthony Comstock

 Simulations and Numerical Algorithm Development

-I have experience with both the finite difference method and the finite element method for hyperbolic and parabolic PDEs in arbitrary dimensional spaces, experience using them to evaluate thermal distribution and stress distribution, and experience simulating dynamic systems with high degrees of freedom using Runge-Kutta 4.
+I have experience with both the finite difference method and the finite element method (FEM) for hyperbolic and parabolic PDEs in arbitrary dimensional spaces.
+I have used these to develop a 3D-3V multifluid Vlasov equation solver for simulation of collisionless space plasmas for use in space propulsion, astrophysics, and nuclear fusion.
+I also offer experience using the Navier-Stokes equation to simulate hypersonic collisional flows.
+Additionally, I offer experience using the FEM to evaluate thermal distributions and material stresses.
+Finally, I have simulated dynamic systems with high degrees of freedom using adaptive Runge-Kutta numerical methods.

 Space Systems